ErnstBas/ErnstBas/README.md

 - 👋 Hi, I’m @ErnstBas
 - 👀 I’m interested in Web development, Machine Learing and NLP
 - 🌱 I’m currently learning part-time towards a BSC in Computing and IT at the Open University (UK)
-- 💞️ I’m looking to collaborate on using data scienze in politics, diplomacy and culture
+- 💞️ I’m looking to collaborate on using data science in politics, diplomacy and culture
 - 📫 How to reach me www.linkedin.com/in/basernst/

 <!---